WakiMak/trentent.github.io-forked/_posts/2017-05-15-citrix-storefront-adventures-in-customization-query-group-membership-from-aspx.md

 		Response.Write("NotFound");
 	}
 }
-%&gt;
+%>
 </pre>

-To call the file, it&#8217;s the %hostname%\ADInfo\GroupMembership.aspx?DisplayName=%username%
+To call the file, it's the %hostname%\ADInfo\GroupMembership.aspx?DisplayName=%username%

 For example: